adrianHards/learning-frontend/README.md

 <div hidden id="top"></div>

 A collection of (mostly) free front end and JavaScript centric resources.
-I recommend starting with this [roadmap](https://roadmap.sh/frontend).
+I recommend starting with this 💜 [roadmap](https://roadmap.sh/frontend).
 <br>
-I'll try to avoid adding too many resources simply because I think it's better to focus on a few. <strong>And remember, build as much as you can!</strong>
+I'll try to avoid adding too many resources simply because I think it's better to focus on a few.
+If you find this page helpful, please give it a star! 🌟 <strong>And remember, build as much as you can!</strong>.
 <br>
 <br>